MoustafaConan/taskSelenuim/README.md

 # taskSelenuim

-This is a repo of the three tasks using Maven, Page object model , TestNG
+This is a repo of the three GUI tasks using Maven, Data Driven Test, Page object model , TestNG

 Web GUI Test Automation: